 When You Reach Me by Rebecca Stead: In this Newbery Medal-winning novel, the protagonist’s mom is a law-office secretary who dreams of going to law school in order to become a public defense lawyer.

 The Westing Game by Ellen Raskin: In this classic novel, there’s a mysterious will . . . there’s a judge . . . and there’s a climactic scene in which middle-grade-aged Turtle acts as an attorney as she interrogates witnesses in order to solve the mystery.

 I Dissent: Ruth Bader Ginsburg Makes Her Mark by Debbie Levy: On the nonfiction side, this is a picture book biography about the life of Supreme Court Justice Ruth Bader Ginsburg and her fight for social justice and equality.

 Do you have a favorite middle-grade book that fits into this judges-lawyers-courtrooms booklist?
 If so, leave a comment and tell us about it.
 I’ll probably even respond to your comment.
 But not until later.
 Because I’m kind of busy today.
 After all, I have jury duty.

-Along with his MUF posts, T. P. Jagger can be found at www.tpjagger.com, where he provides brief how-to writing-tip videos as The 3-Minute Writing Teacher plus original readers’ theatre scripts for middle-grade teachers.
-He also has a 10-lesson, video-based creative writing course available at Curious.com.
+Along with his MUF posts, T. P. Jagger can be found at www.tpjagger.com, where he provides brief how-to writing-tip videos as The 3-Minute Writing Teacher plus original, free readers’ theater scripts for middle-grade teachers.
+He also has even more readers’ theater scripts available at Readers’ Theater Fast and Funny Fluency.
+For T. P.’s 10-lesson, video-based creative writing course, check him out on Curious.com.